|On this page|

 For each item of custom data, the value to associate with the name.

-(Behind the scenes there are two different parameters (
+(Behind the scenes there are several different parameters (

-customdatafloatvaluen) both labeled Custom data value, with the visible one controlled by whether Custom data type is set to "string" or "number".
+customdataboolvaluen) all labeled Custom data value, with the visible one controlled by whether the Custom data type value.
 This may be relevant if you are using expressions or scripting these values.)

 Also Set Metadata on Stage Root Layer